The index of centralizers of elements of reductive Lie algebras: Introduction

 In more details, the paper is organized as follows:\\

 We state in Section~\ref{pre} the necessary preliminary results.
 In particular, we investigate in Subsection~\ref{cri} extensions of Bolsinov's criterion and we establish an important result (Theorem~\ref{tcri}) which will be used repeatedly in the sequel.
-We prove in Section~\ref{cr} the conjecture for all Richardson nilpotent orbits.
-Starting with Section~\ref{pp}, we develop a reduction method: we introduce in Section~\ref{pp} a property~(P$_1$) given by Definition~\ref{dpp2} which turns out to be equivalent to Elashvili's conjecture.
-By using this equivalence and results of Section~\ref{pre}, we show in Section~\ref{pp} that Elashvili's conjecture reduces to the case of rigid nilpotent orbits.
-From Section~\ref{ss}, we handle the rigid nilpotent orbits: we introduce and study in Section~\ref{ss} a property (P$_2$) given by Definition~\ref{dss1}.
+We prove in Section~\ref{cr} the conjecture for all induced nilpotent orbits (Theorem~\ref{tcr}) so that Elashvili's conjecture reduces to the case of rigid nilpotent orbits (Theorem~\ref{tcr}).
+From Section~\ref{ss}, we handle the rigid nilpotent orbits: we introduce and study in Section~\ref{ss} a property (P) given by Definition~\ref{dss1}.
 Then, in Section~\ref{ar}, we are able to deal with almost all rigid nilpotent orbits.
-The remaining cases are dealt with set-apart by using a different approach, still in Section~\ref{ar}.
+Still in Section~\ref{ar}, the remaining cases are dealt with set-apart by using a different approach.